 Back to Blog

-What is MCP (Model Context Protocol)?
-The USB-C of Artificial Intelligence
+What Is MCP (Model Context Protocol)?
+A Practical Guide

 Instead of writing custom connectors for every model and every data source, developers now build to the MCP standard.